merrittlj/brawlhalla-bot/README.md

 * `input_key_[xxxx]`: These are your Brawlhalla all-keyboard controls.
 Please set them accordingly before running the bot.
 * `input_keys`: These are the keys that the bot will use(all should be used in the custom-game random input mode, but this is not implemented.
 See issue #3.).
 Excluding certain keys here will break the bot in its FFA mode.

+## Running
+To allow the bot to properly match pixels, make sure your game is borderless windowed or fullscreen mode, where the game takes up the entire resolution/screen.
+Navigate to the FFA screen legend selection, run the bot using the command `python3 runner.py` within the runner repository, and press the hotkey you configured.
+If any issues arise, feel free to let me know in the issues tab of this repository.

 ## License

 Distributed under the Apache License 2.0.
 See ['LICENSE'](https://github.com/merrittlj/brawlhalla-bot/blob/master/LICENSE) for more info.